Create Instant Surveys with AI

 By posing the right set of questions, you will also be able to gauge the reasons why a potential customer is not buying from you.
 It will give you enough leeway to offset the damages caused earlier which happened because you didn’t have insights available.

-When potential customers know that the entire exercise of your survey was to make improvements on your product, they would be more than willing to overlook the fact that your product wasn’t satisfactory to their expectations.
+When potential customers know that the entire exercise of your survey was to make improvements to your product, they would be more than willing to overlook the fact that your product wasn’t satisfactory to their expectations.
 They would be willing to give you a chance now.

-You can get the attention of your Detractors who left your business for a competitor’s.
+You can get the attention of your Detractors who left your business for a competitor.
 They will be looking at the progress that you make based on the survey and might be willing to come back to you unless they left you because of issues with customer service or delivery.

 2. Engage with low-raters

 Anyone who gives a rating that is less than a 9 or 10 is a flight risk for your business.
-They would leave you at the first sight for a better opportunity because you aren’t the best one yet.
+They would leave you at first sight for a better opportunity because you aren’t the best one yet.
 Also, don’t forget the fact that your detractors will surely bad mouth you to their friends and family, some of who might be your prospects.
 You can use NPS to do as much damage control as you can.
 If you pull the right strings, you can even make them stay put by creating a fantastic loyalty program that appeals to what they want.

 You can help the passives by offering them an opportunity to see the improvements that you are making with the product.
 They’re not loyal to your brand and the only thing they want is a product that gets work done according to their expectations.
 If the NPS survey and the subsequent process of closing the feedback loop happens, then you can even expect your passives to change into staunch supporters of your brand.